yk-liu/yk-liu.github.io/_posts/2019-01-16-Fiber-Bundles/2019-01-16-Fiber-Bundles.md

 \i(\dot\phi -E)\ket{n(t)}=-\Partial{}{t}\ket{n(t)}. \label{totalphase}
 $$

-We already know that an time-evolution can have a dynamic phase factor
+We already know that a time-evolution can have a dynamic phase factor

 > The time-dependent Schrödinger equation
 >